javascript-pro/data-migration/README.md

-# data-migration
+## Data Migration

+> Using Next.js, Python and SQL

+#### Part 1

-Part 1: Technical interview: with the use of an online coding interview tool, coding exercises (Next.js, Python, SQL)  will be presented and discussed.
+Technical interview: with the use of an online coding interview tool, coding exercises (Next.js, Python, SQL)  will be presented and discussed.